IGNITE-Leadership and Public Service

-Examples of learning experiences from the IGNITE CIVICS AND LAW program:
+Examples of learning experiences from the IGNITE-CIVICS AND LAW program:

 - Leadership and Team-Building Exercises with the Andrews Institute at Lipscomb University.
 (1 credit)

-- Government and Law Field Experience Day - students went to the Capitol for a meeting with the Governor; spent time in mock legislation in the House Chamber; travelled to the Metro Courthouse to meet with the Chief Public Defender; went to the Criminal Courthouse to sit in on Judge Dozier’s courtroom; spent time with him in his chambers.
+- Government and Law Field Experience Day - students went to the Capitol for a meeting with the Governor; spent time in mock legislation in the House Chamber; traveled to the Metro Courthouse to meet with the Chief Public Defender; went to the Criminal Courthouse to sit in on Judge Dozier’s courtroom; spent time with him in his chambers.
 (2 credits)